nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_1_line_total.md

-# Total Hourly Call Distribution
+# Total Hourly Calls Distribution

 *Total Hourly Distribution* for the queues selected in the working hours.